• Facebook

 • Cart

-Artichoke and cheese bread recipe
+Artichoke and cheese bread recipe and artichoke button canapés

-March 21, 2015 3 Comments Filed Under: Food, Recipes, Uncategorized
+March 21, 2015 3 Comments Filed Under: Baking, British food, canapés, Cheese, Food, Recipes, Vegetarian

-artichoke and cheese bread
+artichoke and cheese breadartichoke and cheese bread

 I love artichokes, those beautiful thistles.
 I never get tired of them.
 I like their bottoms, their hearts, fresh ones, tinned ones, the ones in oil, the ones in brine even, the young ones and the old ones.
 I’ve even grown them in my garden and for the last couple of years have been eating home grown (but I only get one or two per year).
 This recipe is a culinary ode to a menu item served by Duck and Waffle restaurant (which has fantastic views and great cocktails by the way) in London.
 This cheesy bread features artichoke hearts sprouting from doughy bowels.
 I’ve done two versions: a big loaf, Duck and Waffle style, and smaller, artichoke bread ‘buttons’.